We understand how much is at stake

 When it comes to animal prosecutions, we know how much is at stake.
 We also know how difficult it can be to stand alone against a professional body – especially as the RSPCA win thousands of neglect cases each year.

 But you needn’t go through it alone.
 By seeking legal help, you’ll stand the best chance of winning your case and keeping your pet by your side.
-And at Slater Heelis, we do all we can to make sure you succeed.
+And at Slater Heelis, our solicitors are experienced in dealing with cases involving animals and will do all they can to make sure you succeed.

 What do I do if the RSPCA visit?